JamieDavis2016/100-days-of-code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+### Day 15: 10 December, 2018

+**Today's progress**: Time spent: 30 min block then another 30 min block later

+Made more progress on doing the Javascript on FCC, happy with the progress Starting to settle into a rythumn of whenever I'm at my computer to sit and do the work which feels amazing :)

+Hoping to finish the basic Javascript and then also start mixing it up with doing my codepen portfolio

+After more practice and possibly the libraries introduction will look to upgrade my portfolio!

+Plan to make my portfolio an ongoing project
+This also goes along with wanting to start blogging and writing about topics I find interesting in technology with research!

+**Link To work:** [FreeCodeCamp] (https://www.freecodecamp.org)

+##Tweet Message:
+Day16: Time Spent: 30mins then 30mins later Thoughts: Had to block out my hour of code because of going to the gym and stuff inbetween, grasped more Javascript and hoping to finish this on the FCC soon, also plan on making a codepen :) happy code! #100daysofcode #FreeCodeCamp

 ### Day 14: 09 December, 2018

 **Today's progress**: Time spent: 1h